 There are several ways to make an appointment at the MDC: by email online, telephone, or in person.

 - The easiest way to make an appointment with a dietitian or psychologist is to email the MDC.
 The MDC Office Manager will contact you to schedule an appointment.

 - Telephone: You may contact the MDC at x3-4897 to schedule an appointment.

 - In person: You may visit the MDC in person to ask any questions you may have prior to filling out the Intake Form.

-- Is the MDC a "safe space" for addressing issues related to sexual assault?
+- Is MDC a confidential space for discussing concerns related to sexual assault?